Course Mapping

 Resources for Course Design

-UMBC’s Center for the Advancement of Learning and Teaching (CALT) Curriculum Mapping Template for Undergraduate and Graduate Programs
+UMBC’s Center for the Advancement of Learning and Teaching (CALT) Curriculum Mapping resources.

 Course Mapping Guide The Online Course Mapping Guide aims to provide faculty and instructors with a resource for online course development, beginning with a curriculum analysis and resulting in a course map that displays the alignment of all components of a course.